Jade-ux/Learn_English_In_South_Africa/README.md

 ## Core requirements

--	The website should allow users to translate the contents using their browser’s translator – therefore most content should be in the form of text and not text in images
+-	The website should allow users to translate the contents using their browser’s translator – therefore most content should be in the form of text and not text in images.
--	Iconography should be used to help users navigate the site
+-	Iconography should be used to help users navigate the site.
--	Icons should be internationally recognized as associated with the content they are referring to
+-	Icons should be internationally recognized as associated with the content they are referring to.
--	Images should illustrate the experience of studying in SA
+-	Images should illustrate the experience of studying in SA.
 -	As this is a B2C site, users are likely to make decisions based largely on emotional responses.
 Therefore images and design should be welcoming and reassuring as well as compelling and, as much as possible, universally representative.
--	Must be optimised for search engines
+-	Must be optimised for search engines.
 -	Users would expect an intuitive journey and would want to find out information quickly therefore I have made the menu bold and clear.
--	Mobile design important as many users will be navigating on their phones
+-	Mobile design is important as many users will be navigating on their phones.

 ## UX